Tobiazkareem/printf/README.md

 Task 4
 Use a local buffer 1024 to call write as little as possible Task 5
 Handle custom conversion specifier s
+Task 6
+Handle conversion specifier p